- Opera seria in 3 acts

 Idomeneo, king of Crete, survives a shipwreck on his way back from the Trojan Wars.
 In his desperation, he promised Neptune that he would sacrifice to the god the first person he saw upon his arrival.
 Cast up on the Cretan shore, he beholds, to his horror, his son, Idamante.
 But the king delays in murdering his son; and the infuriated god sends a sea monster to ravage the island.
 There is also a romantic subplot: Idamante loves the Trojan princess Ilia, but his father wants him to marry the Greek princess Elettra (=Electra).

-The production featured the finest orchestra in Europe (the Mannheim); an elderly (66-year-old) tenor in the title role, his last part, and an inexperienced castrato as Idamante.
+The production featured a superb orchestra, an elderly (66-year-old) tenor in the title role (his last part), and an inexperienced castrato as Idamante.
 Neither could act, and Mozart had to teach the castrato every note of his part.
 But it was well received.
 “No music has ever made such an impression on me,” the Elector declared; “it is magnificent!”
 And special effects (Neptune coming out of the waves; storm scenes; the monster) and plenty of ballet didn’t hurt.
 Mozart revised it in 1786 with amateur noble performers, including a bass Idomeneo and tenor Idamante.
 The work was largely forgotten in the 19th century.
 It was resurrected on its 150th anniversary – in a revision by Richard Strauss – and the musicologists and Mozarteans have praised it ever since.

 Much of what they say is piffle.
 Alfred Einstein (1946) thought the score was “a source of delight to every true musician” [corollary: if people aren’t delighted, they’re not true musicians], “a veritable explosion of the power of musical invention – and not only of musical, but of musico-dramatic as well”.
 David Cairns (2006) calls the opera “one of the marvels of music drama”, “a secular Passion, with power to chasten and uplift a distracted age”.
 Daniel Heartz (1995) believes it is “the greatest lyric tragedy of its century” – which would have been news to Rameau, Gluck, Grétry, Salieri, Sacchini, or Cherubini.